alkimozaygen/RepRes-Project1/PA1_template.md

 ## [1] "The number of missing values in the dataset is 2304"
 ```

-We can use five minutes interval's mean for the missing values
+**Strategy:** We can use five minutes interval's mean for the missing values

 ```r
 missing_values <- is.na(raw_data$steps)